fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 ### Key Modules & Responsibilities

 *`hal` defines the `NetworkInterface` trait, which is the contract for all platform-specific I/O crates.
 It also defines the primary `PowerlinkError` enum.
+The trait contains the following methods:
+    * `send_frame`: Sends a raw Ethernet frame (including Ethernet header) over the network.
+    * `receive_frame`: Attempts to receive a single raw Ethernet frame into the provided buffer.
+    * `local_node_id`: Returns the Node ID assigned to this local device.
+    * `local_mac_address`: Returns the local MAC address of the interface.
 *`types` contains primitive, globally relevant types (`NodeId`, `MessageType`, integer aliases) and protocol constants.
 *`common` contains more complex but globally used data structures like `NetTime` and `TimeOfDay`.
 *`frame` implements the Data Link Layer (DLL).